CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 The structure of a database consists of fields, interests and collections.
 Fields are single-data containers for things like text, a date or a number.
 Interests are fields that can only hold “yes” or “no”.
-By adding a collection to a database, you add an extra layer to it.
+By adding a collection to a database you add an extra layer to it.
 A collection also consists of single-data fields.

-There are many different types of available fields, used for specific types of data.
+There are many different types of available fields used for specific types of data.
 Among these are text fields, numeric fields and date fields.
-When designing a database, most of the interface speaks for itself, but for good measure we'll describe the different aspects of databases below anyway.
+When designing a database most of the interface speaks for itself, but for good measure we'll describe the different aspects of databases below anyway.

 ## Collections

 As stated above, collections make your database multidimensional.
-Regular fields can only be used for single pieces of data, like text or numbers.
-If you want to incorporate nested data, you can do so by using collections.
+Regular fields can only be used for single pieces of data like text or numbers.
+If you want to incorporate nested data you can do so by using collections.
 An example of this is a collection of all placed orders per customer.
-In this case, the database is filled with profiles of customers, all of which have their personal collection “orders”, containing the products they bought, their price, etc.
+In the example the database would contain the profiles of the customers, along with a collection in each profile called "orders".
+In the order collection you can save information about the product, such as their price.

 ## Interest fields